viscropst/corntron/README.md

 # The structure of `exec_by_plat.<os>-<arch>` is the same as `exec` structure in corn evrironment config.
 [exec_by_plat.windows-amd64]
 ```
-The runtime environment config file is used to define a runtime environment for a corntron program (a corn config file or interactive commandline).
+The runtime environment config file is a corntron environment config file that used to define a runtime environment for a corntron program (a corn config file or interactive commandline).[Here](https://cnb.cool/viscropst/corntron_env_registry/-/tree/main/runtimes) is the example.
 ```toml
 # This is a corntron runtime environment config file.